Nityanand7/Nityanand7/README.md

 - 🔭 Looking for full-time opportunities

-- 🌱 Data Analytics, Data Engineering and Cloud Enthusiast
+- 🌱 Business/Data Analytics, Data Engineering and Cloud Enthusiast

 - 📫 How to reach me **nityanandmadpathi@gmail.com**